 Also, because users needed to be guided throughout the journey, but at the same time have the ability of typing questions, or starting a chat whenever needed, I opted for a burger menu with options at the bottom right hand side of the screen (close to the user thumb) which could be easily accessed at all time during the journey.

 After sketching wireframes and having a clearer idea of the user flow, I started creating a digital prototype with Adobe XD.
 My priority at this stage was to make sure that the user was able to easily follow the flow of the BOT and potentially also find his way back to previous steps of the journey in order to change his path whenever needed.

 That would have allowed in our opinion the user to be 100% in control of the journey, without though falling outside the BOT "hand-holding" process.

-I was at this point ready to test my first prototype.
-5 users were observed while completing specific tasks, and all sessions were recorded.
+I decided to start prototype testing at a early stage to make sure my design decisions were safe enough before proceding to the next stage.
+5 users were observed while completing specific tasks.
 I tested this early prototype in house with staff members from outside the dev and design teams.

-Results were encouraging, but not perfect of course:
+Results were very encouraging, but not perfect of course: